melis-wallet/melis-cm-client/README.md

 #### Note
-The project is in the process of rewriting the Melis Wallet using modern *Ember Octane* and Typescript.
-The new releases will be based on the rewrite, and this will only be maintained for bugfixes.
-This project is provided for transparency and to provide our users with the ability to run a verifiable copy of the wallet on their own hardware.
+The Melis project is in the process of rewriting the Melis Wallet using modern, more current, *Ember Octane* and Typescript.
+The new releases are going to be based on the upcoming rewrite, and this repository will only be maintained for bugfixes.
+This project is provided for transparency and to provide our users with the ability to run a verifiable build of the wallet on their own hardware.

 ## Prerequisites

-The build process has only been verified on Linux and MacOS unfortunately.
+The build is entirely based on `ember-cli`, so it should be fairly portable, but the process has only been tested on Linux and MacOS ì.
 Windows might work, but is unsupported.

 You will need: